opencitymodel/opencitymodel/README.md

 # Open City Model
 Open City Model is an initiative to provide open [cityGML](https://www.citygml.org) data for all the buildings in the United States.
 By using other open datasets such as [USBuildingFootprints](https://github.com/Microsoft/USBuildingFootprints) in conjunction with our own code and algorithms it is our goal to provide 3D geometries for US building inventory.

-The project is currently in a *beta* release.
+The project is currently in a *beta* release comprised of data for approximately 11 million buildings in the state of California.

 # The Data